KeppySoftware/OmniMIDI/KDMAPI.md

 It'll be slower when playing Black MIDIs, and the latency will also be higher, but it'll work just fine.

 ## What functions are available?
-As of June 5th 2018, these are the functions available in the Keppy's Direct MIDI API.<br />
+As of August 27th 2018, these are the functions available in the Keppy's Direct MIDI API.<br />
 The **"NoBuf"** calls bypass the built-in buffer in OmniMIDI, and directly send the events to the events processing system.<br />
 ### **InitializeKDMAPIStream**<br />
 It initializes the driver, its stream and all its required threads.
 There are no arguments.